iZemil/job/interview/questions/nodejs.md

 Node.js is a runtime environment for executing JavaScript code outside a browser.
 Node.js is built on top of the Google Chrome V8 JavaScript engine.
 It allows developers to run JavaScript on the server side with creating server-side applications.

-### Props and Cons of NodeJS?
+### Pros and Cons of NodeJS?

+**Pros:**

--   + Event-driven architecture and non-blocking I/O model make it easy to build high-performance servers that can handle many concurrent connections with a small number of threads - good performance for real-time applications (sockets, streams, video)
+-   Event-driven architecture and non-blocking I/O model make it easy to build high-performance servers that can handle many concurrent connections with a small number of threads - good performance for real-time applications (sockets, streams, video)
--   + Easy scalability of using microservices and NPM packages as ready-made solutions library
+-   Easy scalability of using microservices and NPM packages as ready-made solutions library
--   + Single language for frontend and backend development
+-   Single language for frontend and backend development
--   + Single language for cross-platform development (web, desktop, mobile)
+-   Single language for cross-platform development (web, desktop, mobile)

+**Cons:**

--   - Reduces performance when handling Heavy Computing Tasks
+-   Reduces performance when handling Heavy Computing Tasks
--   - Frequent changes of main NodeJS API
+-   Frequent changes of main NodeJS API

 ### What is libuv?

-libuv is a cross-platform C library that provides support for asynchronous I/O, based on event loops.
-It is used as the foundation of the Node.js runtime, providing the platform-specific code that powers the Node.js event loop and other asynchronous I/O features.
+libuv is a cross-platform C library and the foundation of the NodeJS runtime that provides support for asynchronous I/O, based on event loops.

 ### What is Event Loop?